nicolaferraro/spring-boot-camel-narayana-scalable/README.md

 This quickstart uses Narayana TX manager with Spring Boot and Apache Camel on Openshift to test 2PC/XA transactions with a JMS resource (ActiveMQ) and a database (PostgreSQL).

-The application uses a *(partially) out-of-process* recovery manager and a persistent volume to store transaction logs.
+The application uses a *partially out-of-process* recovery manager and a persistent volume to store transaction logs (the recovery manager is running in the leader instance, so it's `out-of-process` for the rest of the cluster).

 The application **supports scaling**.
 A singleton recovery manager is kept active for the whole cluster using *leader election*.

+The requirement for the leader election algorithm to work is that time in the nodes have a limited clock drift (shift < 15 seconds in the current configuration).
+It's mandatory to use **NTP** for production usage.

 ## Installation